INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_wrap_up_quiz.md

 `ames_housing` is a pandas dataframe.
 The column "SalePrice" contains the target variable.

-To simplify this exercise, we will only used the numerical features defined
+To simplify this exercise, we only use the numerical features defined below:
-below:

 ```python
 numerical_features = [